Most companies approach employee performance monitoring the wrong way. They either:

 You need an approach that can help you understand who’s actually delivering value, whether they’re three desks away or three time zones apart.

-Whether you’re trying to find who needs support, who deserves the promotion, or who’s quietly struggling, this guide provides practical tools to understand and improve employee performance.
+Whether you’re trying to find who needs support, who deserves the promotion, or who’s quietly struggling, this guide provides practical advice to understand and improve employee performance.

 Monitoring employee performance is a balancing act.
 Too little oversight misses critical issues, but too much kills motivation and trust.

-Let’s look at the proven approaches that strike that balance – these are the methods that help you spot both problems and potential without making your team feel like they’re under constant scrutiny:
+Let’s look at the proven employee monitoring approaches that strike that balance – these are the methods that help you spot both problems and potential without making your team feel like they’re under constant scrutiny.

 1. Set Clear Goals for Each Employee